Tuesday, May 05, 2020

 The Curse of Rabenstein

-I've spent a few hours over the weekend exploring the village of Rabenstein which has a captivating storyline and is easy to get into.
-Unlike Hibernated, this is a graphical/text adventure with gorgeous retro artwork to help represent the current location.
-This adds another level to the creepy atmosphere and I'm having a great weekend!
+I've spent a few hours over the weekend exploring the village of Rabenstein, which has a captivating storyline and is easy to get into.
+Unlike Hibernated, this is a graphical text adventure with gorgeous artwork for each location.
+This adds another level to the creepy atmosphere, and I'm having a great weekend!

 First, let's take a look at some early screenshots from my first attempts...